khrixres01/Data-Cleaning-Using-Python/README.md

 ### SKILLS DEMONSTRATION
 In the course of this project, I was able to show important data-cleaning processes.

-- DATA SOURCING: This is the process of acquiring your data either from the cloud storage , from the internet or from your portable storage and machines
+- DATA SOURCING: This is the process of acquiring your data either from the cloud storage, from the internet or from your portable storage and machines
 - DATA HANDLING: This is the process of importing your flat file into the notebook.
 - DATA PREPROCESSING: This is a process of skimming through the data, looking at the characteristics, and identifying the errors in the data.